CUCB/website/README.md

 # CUCB Website

-This is the new rewrite of the CUCB website, which uses [SvelteKit](https://kit.svelte.dev) to do the frontend, and [hasura](https://hasura.io/) for the backend.
+This is the new (as of February 2023) CUCB website, which uses [SvelteKit](https://kit.svelte.dev) (for both the frontend and backend).

 ## Dependencies